 What is the MIT acceptance rate?

-The MIT acceptance rate is 3.9% overall and 4.7% for students who applied by the Early Action deadline.
-The acceptance rate for MIT means that MIT admissions accepted approximately 4 out of every 100 students who applied.
+The MIT acceptance rate is 4.8%.
+The acceptance rate for MIT means that MIT admissions accepted approximately 5 out of every 100 students who applied.
 While this number can feel intimidating, it is comparable to other extremely selective colleges in the United States.
 This includes those in the Ivy League.

 Don’t be discouraged by the low Massachusetts Institute of Technology acceptance rate.
 It’s just one part of the broader college application puzzle.
 Keep in mind that the MIT acceptance rate is calculated based on all students who apply.
 So, you can improve your own personal odds of admission by strengthening your profile.